 Quick Drying and Moisture Wicking

 The best backpacking bra will wick moisture away from your skin and be a quick drying bra.
 Because really, who wants wet fabric tightly rubbing against your skin when in full motion hiking.
-Think of sudden rain showers and trudging through streams.
-They’re bound to get wet.
+If you get caught in the rain while hiking your bra is sure to get soaked.
+But even worse is a sweat soaked bra from hot weather hiking.

 In addition to bamboo and merino wool which are naturally quick drying, there are also a handful of fabric blends where the designers have developed just the right mix that moisture is pulled from you skin to the outside to quickly dry.
 Nasty stuff won’t grow in dry fabric so these blends also often work well for hiking bras.